ASFOpenSARlab/opensarlab-docs/lab-manager-guides/lab_management.md

 # Lab Management
 <br>

-## What Does Being a Lab Manager Mean
+## What Can a Lab Manager Do

-It means you have been given admin permissions for a particular lab.
+A lab manager has been given admin permissions for a particular lab

 ### Lab Manager Permissions